-Professor of Economics, Business and Public Policy and James J. and Marianne B. Lowrey Chair in Business, Haas School of Business, University of California, Berkeley
+Professor of Economics and Sarin Chair in Leadership and Strategy, Haas School of Business at the University of California, Berkeley

 Ph.D., economics, Harvard University; M.Sc., economics, Technion – Israel Institute of Technology